kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 |Operating margin				| 45%  | 50%	| 45%	| -	|
 |EPS (Earnings per share) diluted| 	 $3.49 | $5.39	| $7.57	| +40% |

 Revenue growth of 37% together with high starting operating income margin (50%) meant that Facebook grew in operating income by 23% even though its costs & expenses rose by 51%.
-Result for shareholders was a earning per share of $7.57.
+Result for shareholders was an earning per share of $7.57.

-### Facebook (ticker:FB) stock price history over last three years
+### Facebook stock price history over the last three years (ticker: FB)

-Analysis of financial statements is very important input for investment decision or valuation.
-Faocus of this article is not Facebook valuation and its stock price. talk about Facebook stock price or valuation, it makes sense to me to at lest show the stock price and market capitalization over the last 3 years to see how it relatet to facebooks historical financials.

-Focus of this article is review of of Facebook's business mainly based on its financial statments and I will not to spend too much time talking about Facebook stock price or its valuation.
+The focus of this article is a review of Facebook's business based on its financial statements and I will not spend too much time talking about Facebook stock price or its valuation.
 But it makes sense to show at least this chart with Facebook's stock price development over the last 3 years, to give you some historical context.

 <figure>
     <a href="/assets/images/facebook_stock_price_history_2018_3Y.png">